yashnaval/MachineLearning/Yash_ML_SL.md

 <img src="https://miro.medium.com/max/787/0*XuT17hUnXWXh8EmO" alt="tree diagram" width="60%" height="60%">

-* **Supervised Learning** :- Supervised Learning works under supervision.meaning the data that you have collected here is labelled and so you know what input needs to be mapped to what output.
+* **Supervised Learning** :- Supervised Learning works under supervision.the dataset that you have collected here is labelled and so you know what input needs to be mapped to what output.
 This helps you correct your program if there is some mistake.

 * **Unsupervised Learning** :- The data collected here has no labels and you are not sure about the outputs.
 So you model your program such that it can understand patterns from the input data and gives the required answer(output).
-You do not interfere when the algorithm learns.

-* **Reinforcement Learning** :- There is no data in this kind of learning, nor do you teach the algorithm anything.
-You model the algorithm such that it interacts with the environment and if the algorithm does a good job, you reward it, else you punish the algorithm.
-With continuous interactions and learning.
+* **Reinforcement Learning** :- There is no dataset in this kind of learning, not do you teach the algorithm anything.
+You model the program such that it interacts with the environment and if the algorithm does a good job, you reward it, else you punish the algorithm.

 ##### Now that we have a basic idea of what is Machine Learning and the different types of Machine Learning, let us move into the actual topic for discussion here and answer What is Supervised Learning?
 Why Supervised Learning is important for real world solving problem?
-What are the types of Supervised Learning? what are disadvantage?explain applicartion od supervised learning?
+Types of Supervised Learning? what are disadvantage?explain applicartion od supervised learning?
 Supervised Learning Algorithms.

 ## What is Supervised Learning?:-